csiro-data-school/python/_episodes/02-python-values-types.md

 - "Explain key differences between integers and floating point numbers."
 - "Explain key differences between numbers and character strings."
 - "Use built-in functions to convert between integers, floating point numbers, and strings."
-- "Explain what a boolean expression is"
+- "Explain what a boolean expression is."
-- "Explain how to group items into a list"
+- "Explain how to group items into a list."
-- "Explain when a NoneType object would occur"
+- "Explain when a NoneType object would occur."

 keypoints:
 - "Variables are descriptive words that represent objects"